Seaham Harbour Nursery School

 In deciding whether to make special education provision to support educational, social, physical or emotional needs, we:

-• Work in partnership with parents and carers before and during time at nursery through a detailed induction meeting and regular parent meetings.
+• Work in partnership with parents and carers before and during time at nursery Detailed information about a child is taken from parents when their child starts nursery and is updated throughout the time.

 • Use assessment tools & materials